-- The financial reporting standard; IFRS
+- The financial reporting standard; IFRS - The Community Interest Company Regulations 2005 and amendment 2009

 Based on the results of our risk assessment we designed our audit procedures to identify non-compliance with such laws and regulations identified above.

 During the course of this audit the team discussed this area with senior members of the company's staff, including directors, and also carried out a review of legal expenses for evidence of any issues.